volverjs/form-vue/README.md

 ## Composable

 `useForm` can be used to create a form programmatically inside a Vue 3 Component.
-If the plugin is defined globally, the settings are inherited but can be customized.
+The default settings are inherited from the plugin (if it was defined).

 ```vue
 <script lang="ts" setup>